-Neuropsychological Testing ent does not meet the expedited prior authorization (EPA) criteria listed and this table, the agency requires prior authorization (PA) for the testing.
-Services Neuropsychological testing of clients age 16 and older, in an outpatient or inputions setting Providers inpatient setting The agency pays only "qualified" providers for administering Troviucis neuropsychological testing to eligible agency clients.
-To be "qualified," providers must be both of the following: • Currently licensed in Washington State to practice psychology or clinical neuropsychology One of the following: ✓ Board-certified in clinical neuropsychology by the American Board of Clinical Neuropsychology ✓ Have adequate education, training, and experience as defined by having completed all of the following: A doctoral degree in psychology from an accredited university training program An internship, or its equivalent, in a clinically relevant area of professional psychology The equivalent of two full-time years of experience and specialized training, at least one of which is at the post-doctoral level, in the study and practice of clinical neuropsychology and related neurosciences (these two years must include supervision by a clinical neuropsychologist) Billing Codes 96118 and 96119 may be billed with EPA #870001207 if all the criteria in this section are met.
+Neuropsychological Testing Note: If the client does not meet the expedited prior authorization (EPA) criteria listed in this guide and this table, the agency requires prior authorization (PA) for the testing.
+Services Neuropsychological testing of clients age 16 and older, in an outpatient or inpatient setting Providers The agency pays only "qualified" providers for administering neuropsychological testing to eligible agency clients.
+To be "qualified," providers must be both of the following: Currently licensed in Washington State to practice psychology or clinical neuropsychology One of the following:

+Neuropsychological Testing ✓ Board-certified in clinical neuropsychology by the American Board of Clinical Neuropsychology ✓ Have adequate education, training, and experience as defined by having completed all of the following: A doctoral degree in psychology from an accredited university training program An internship, or its equivalent, in a clinically relevant area of professional psychology The equivalent of two full-time years of experience and specialized training, at least one of which is at the post-doctoral level, in the study and practice of clinical neuropsychology and related neurosciences (these two years must include supervision by a clinical neuropsychologist) Billing Codes 96132, 96133, 96133, 96136, 96137, 96138, 96139 and 96146 may be billed with EPA #870001207 if all the criteria in this section are met.
+Billing and Payment Limits This section describes four groups of criteria that apply to billing in certain circumstances.
+To assist with rehabilitation efforts and manage outcomes in inpatient physical medicine and rehabilitation (PM&R) patients, criteria in Group 1 must be met.
+For outpatient or non-PM&R inpatient settings, criteria in any one of groups 1-4 must be met.